-An unsolved problem and one of the classical limitations of A persistent challenge in OOFS with respect to river forcing is the absence-lack of a global networks of for observed river flows to the oceans.
+A persistent challenge in OOFS with respect to river forcing is the lack of a global network for observed river flows to the oceans.
 While advances are being made in creating such a network, several challenges remain pertaining to data quality, accessibility, and timeliness, at the required spatial and temporal scales.

-In situ river discharge observations are necessary to build climatologiesand they represent a key component of the calibration of hydrological models, and thereby of any reanalysis, near-real-time (NRT) analysis and forecast products.
+In situ river discharge observations are necessary to build climatologies.
+They represent a key component of the calibration of hydrological models, and thereby of any reanalysis, near-real-time (NRT) analysis and forecast products.
 The various types of discharge products used in OOFS are described in the following.